Are bedding plants good for the garden?

-A strange title you may be thinking, of course bedding plants are green – they’re plants and all the plants we put in our gardens must be good for the environment surely?
+A strange title you may be thinking, of course, bedding plants are good for the garden.
+They are plants and all the plants we put in our gardens must be good for the environment surely?
+Well maybe not, bedding plants are not good from an environmental standpoint.
+Bedding plants are not ‘green’!

 So what’s the issue here?